The bad news: they’re harder to answer.

 What if you can’t think of an example?
 Maybe the word “innovative” is hanging you up.
 What about a process you improved?
 A project you led or delegated in a different way than most people would?
 A problem you solved after others had failed?
 Any of these could truthfully be framed as an “innovative idea.”

 What if you’ve had many innovative ideas?
-There’s no rule that says you can’t add one or two more to your answer, as long as the answer isn’t too long.
-(Generally, a minute or less is good.)
+There’s no rule that says you can’t talk about more than one, as long as the answer isn’t too long.
+(Generally, a minute is a good length, or occasionally up to two minutes.)

 “Give me an example that shows how you empower your people to bring their ideas forward.”